 After successful completion of this course, students can:

-- Describe in their own words the major sociological theories and approaches related to a number of sociological themes (gender, education & knowledge, cities, religion and secularization, mobile lives, globalization, the mass media and/or families and households)
+- Describe in their own words the major sociological theories and approaches related to a number of sociological themes (gender, education & knowledge, cities, religion and secularization, migration, globalization, the mass media, climate change, and/or families and households)

 - Connect and contrast the different approaches and theories covered in the lectures, and describe their strengths and weaknesses in their own words.

 - Describe the major societal tendencies for each of the covered themes in an international comparative perspective (e.g. What differences do we notice between Finland and Greece when comparing gender inequalities in the labour market?)

 - Apply information on the covered themes to different sources (e.g. scientific articles, newspaper articles, newscast), and evaluate these sources from a critical sociological viewpoint.

 - Reflect with a (critical) sociological viewpoint about concrete questions connected to the covered themes (e.g. How can authorities in development countries provide better housing for people living in slums?
 Do changes in family life such as an increase in cohabitation and divorces mean that we are closer or more distant to our families compared to fifty years ago?).

 - Shortly substantiate their own answers to the questions from objective 5, based on the sociological approaches and theories covered in this course.